iver56/audiomentations/docs/waveform_transforms/room_simulator.md

     [`min_absorption_value`](#min_absorption_value){ #min_absorption_value } and
     [`max_absorption_value`](#max_absorption_value){ #max_absorption_value }.
 If set to
-    `"rt60"` it will try to assign surface materials that lead to a room impulse response with target rt60 given by
+    `"rt60"` it will try to assign surface materials that lead to a room impulse response with target RT60 given by
     [`min_target_rt60`](#min_target_rt60){ #min_target_rt60 } and
     [`max_target_rt60`](#max_target_rt60){ #max_target_rt60 }

 [`use_ray_tracing`](#use_ray_tracing){ #use_ray_tracing }: `bool`
 :   :octicons-milestone-24: Default: `True`.
 Whether to use ray_tracing or not (slower
     but much more accurate).
-Disable this if you need speed but do not really care for incorrect results.
+Disable this if you prioritize speed over accuracy.

 [`max_order`](#max_order){ #max_order }: `int` • range: [1, ∞)
 :   :octicons-milestone-24: Default: `1`.
 Maximum order of reflections for the Image